smitesh-sutaria/edge-desktop-virtualization/tiber/kubevirt_gfx_guide.md

 # Installing Kubernetes and Enabling Graphics SR-IOV for Kubevirt

-Intel® Graphics SR-IOV Enablement Toolkit is used to enable Graphics SR-IOV and is cloned to folder [kubevirt-gfx-sriov](https://github.com/intel/kubevirt-gfx-sriov), credits to all contibutors of it.
+[Intel® Graphics SR-IOV Enablement Toolkit](https://github.com/intel/kubevirt-gfx-sriov) is used to enable Graphics SR-IOV and is cloned to folder `kubevirt-gfx-sriov`, credits to all contibutors of it.\
 Minor changes has been made to it to work on TiberOS and to support Intel's custom Kubevirt

 **Update Graphics Device ID in `kubevirt-gfx-sriov/manifests/kubevirt-cr-gfx-sriov.yaml` if not found**
   - Read the Device ID of Intel Graphics Card from Host, Ex: for RPL